DeAndra' Cobb: National Football League

-Cobb was drafted by the Atlanta Falcons in the 2005 NFL Draft in the sixth round.
+Cobb was selected by the Atlanta Falcons in the 2005 NFL draft in the sixth round.
 Before the 2006 NFL season the Falcons released Cobb.
 He was signed by the Jacksonville Jaguars on December 22, 2006, but never played a game for them and was subsequently released.

 Canadian Football League

 Hamilton Tiger-Cats

 Cobb was signed by the Hamilton Tiger-Cats on May 29, 2009.
 He was released on June 25, 2009, before being re-signed to the practice roster.
 He made his professional debut on July 10, 2009, in the Ti-Cats' victory over the BC Lions and was named the CFL's offensive player of the week.
 In the game, he ran for 110 yards over 14 carries and made 5 receptions for 75 yards including a 48-yard touchdown catch in the fourth quarter that gave Hamilton it 31–28 win; its first of the season and ended the Ti-Cats' nine-game losing streak against the Lions.

 He rushed for over one thousand yards in both seasons with the Ticats (1207 and 1173.)

 On March 1, 2011, Cobb was released by the Tiger-Cats.